MbarekDev-Lab/microservices_kubernetes_imp/01-step-by-step-changes/readme.md

 ## Step 19

-Step 19 - Enable Logging and Tracing APIs in Google Cloud Platform
+Step 19—Enable Logging and Tracing APIs in Google Cloud Platform

-- Enable Logging, Tracing and other Stack Driver APIs
+- Enable Logging, Tracing, and other Stack Driver APIs

 ## Step 20